WenbinFei/wenbinfei.github.io/research_demos/8-network-analysis.md

 ### Advantage of complex network features

 Network features can resolve the unavailability of meso-scale characteristics of granular materials.
-Additionally, more new features can be achieved after weighting contact network by contact area or weighting thermal networks by thermal conductance.
+Additionally, more new features can be achieved after weighting contact networks by contact area or weighting thermal networks by thermal conductance.
 The new features have the merit of capturing more information: both the particle connectivity and contact quality, two essential properties to heat transfer.
 Therefore, it has stronger correlation with effective thermal conductivity of granular materials.

 <figure align="center">
 <img src="/images/network-features-thermal-conductivity.png" width='100%'/><br>